Co-lexicographically Ordering Automata and Regular Languages -- Part I: Width-aware Encodings and Indexes for Regular Languages

-\begin{proof} First, let us prove that for every $ k = 1, \dots, n $, we can retrieve the the labels - with multiplicities - of all edges entering $ v_k $.
+\begin{proof} First, let us prove that for every $ k = 1, \dots, n $, we can retrieve the labels --- with multiplicities --- of all edges entering $ v_k $.
 By scanning $\mathtt{CHAIN} $ we can retrieve the integers $ k_1 $ and $ k_2 $ such that the states in chain $Q_i $ are $ v_{k_1}, v_{k_1 + 1}, \dots, v_{k_2 - 1}, v_{k_2} $.
-By scanning $ \mathtt{OUT} $, we can retrieve how many edges enter chain $Q_i $, and (since $ \mathtt{OUT} $ has been defined using the same edge ordering) we can retrieve the labels - with multiplicities - of all edges entering chain $Q_i $.
+By scanning $ \mathtt{OUT} $, which stores the label and the destinational chain of each edge, we can retrieve how many edges enter chain $Q_i $, and we can retrieve the labels - with multiplicities - of all edges entering chain $Q_i $.
 By considering the substring of $ \mathtt{IN\_DEG} $ between the $ (k_1 - 1) $-th one and the $ k_2 $-th one we can retrieve the in-degrees of all states in chain $Q_i $.
-Since we know the labels - with multiplicities - of all edges entering chain $Q_i $ and the in-degrees of all states in chain $Q_i $, by Axiom 1 we can retrieve the labels - with multiplicities - of all edges entering each node in chain $Q_i $.
+Since we know the labels - with multiplicities - of all edges entering chain $Q_i $ and the in-degrees of all states in chain $Q_i $, by Axiom 1 we can retrieve the labels - with multiplicities - of all edges entering each node in chain $Q_i $: order the multiset of incoming edge labels, scan the nodes in $ Q_i $ in order, and assign the labels to each node in $ Q_i $ in agreement with their in-degrees.

 Let us prove that for every $ i = 1, \dots, p $ we can retrieve the integers $ l_i $ and $ r_i $ such that $ S_i(\alpha) = Q_i[1, l_i] $ and $L_i(\alpha) = Q_i[r_i,|Q_i|]$.
 We proceed by induction on $ |\alpha| $.
-If $ |\alpha| = 0 $, then $ \alpha = \epsilon $, so for every $ i = 1, \dots, p $ we have $ l_i = 0 $, for every $ i = 2, \dots, p $ we have $ r_i = 1 $, and $ r_1 = 2 $.
+If $ |\alpha| = 0 $, then $ \alpha = \varepsilon $, so for every $ i = 1, \dots, p $ we have $ l_i = 0 $, for every $ i = 2, \dots, p $ we have $ r_i = 1 $, and $ r_1 = 2 $.
 Now, assume $ |\alpha | > 0 $.
 We can write $ \alpha = \alpha' a $, with $ \alpha' \in \Sigma^* $ and $ a \in \Sigma $.
 By the inductive hypothesis, for $ j = 1, \dots, p $ we know the integers $ l'_j $ and $ r'_j $ such that $ S_j(\alpha') = Q_j[1, l'_j] $ and $L_j(\alpha') = Q_j[r'_j,|Q_j|]$.
 Notice that by using $ \mathtt{OUT\_DEG} $ and $ \mathtt{OUT} $ we can compute $ \mathtt{out}(Q_j[1,l'_j], i, a) $ for every $ j = 1, \dots, p $ (see Definition \ref{def: inout}).
 Since we know the labels - with multiplicities - of all edges entering each state, we can also compute $\mathtt{in}(Q_i[c, d],a) $ and $ \lambda(Q_i[k]))$ for every $ i = 1, \dots, p $, $ 1 \le c \le d \le |Q_i| $, and $ 1 \le k \le |Q_i| $.
 By Lemma \ref{lem:Si alpha2} we conclude that we can compute $ l_i $ and $ r_i $ for every $ i = 1, \dots, p $, and we are done.